 When we arrived back home the aroma of May recipes would greet us at the door.
 Just like the ritual at the cemeteries.
 Mom’s ritual was starting some patriotic foods early in the morning suitable for cook outs and picnics.
 It was funny that we didn’t smell these before we left; but when we got home I couldn’t wait to start the picnic.
 While we were gone, brothers and sisters and families arrived with more delicious food.
 Everything was placed in the kitchen and was waiting for us to return; then we carried it all outside to the picnic tables.
 And the fun began!

-This year I am turning my red velvet cake recipe into a cherry cake recipe (or red, white and blue cake) for Memorial Day.
-It is delicious and decorated with the American flag it certainly is a patriotic food and a beautiful presentation.
+This year I am turning my red velvet cake into a cherry cake (or red, white and blue cake) for Memorial Day.
+It is delicious and decorated with the American flag.
+It certainly is a patriotic food and a beautiful presentation.

 Preheat oven to 350 F degrees